nicolameneghini/AlgorithmicDesign/README.md

 * Binary Heap (array-based representation)
 * Dijkstra's Algorithm

-To run the codes go to the respective folder and compile and run with
+To execute the codes just go to the respective folder and compile and run with

 ~~~~
 gcc *.c -o main.x